Maria Eduarda Alexandre: 2024

 In 2024, she competed at the Sofia World Cup and finished 15th in the all-around.
 She qualified to the ball final and took 6th place.
-In June, she participated in the 2024 Pan American Championships.
+In June, she participated in the 2024 Pan American Championships in Guatemala City.
 There she won the all-around bronze and three additional medal in the apparatus finals, gold with clubs and hoop and silver with ribbon.
 She also won gold in the team competition with the other Brazilian gymnasts.
+She continued her season in July at the Milan World Cup, taking 9th place in the all-around and 8th in the ribbon final.